skarapost/EVLib/README.md

 ### Battery Exchange:
 The pre-processing phase requires for a battery with enough range to be available in the charging station.
 If such a battery is found, the execution function can be called and the battery is swapped into the EV.

+## Extra Functions
+The library also supports a number of secondary functions: The creation of a charging station, as well as the creation and integration of a charger, dis-charger or battery swapper in the station.
+Additional operations are the recharging of batteries which are later to be swapped into EVs, as well as the ability to add new batteries to the storage in order seamless operation of the battery exchange process to be achieved.
+The total cost of the charging, dis- charging and battery swapping can be calculated based on a series of costs (e.g., energy cost) defined by the user.
+During the creation of the charging station, 4 waiting lists are created.
+A list for the charging events which want fast charging, a list for the charging events which want slow charging, a list for the discharging events, and a list for the vehicles waiting for battery exchange.

 ## Examples
 ```
   String[] kinds = new string[4] { "slow", "fast", "fast", "slow" };